Mobile Logo in White

 • More applications will follow from the updates of 10X Genomics new products

-Some facts you like to know before getting started on the single-cell project:
+Some facts you should know before getting started on the single-cell project:

-• Cell density and viability are important!
-The optimal cell density of your single-cell suspension stock is 1000 cells/ul, and viability > 90%.
+• For living cells: The optimal cell density of your single-cell suspension stock is 700-1500 cells/ul, and viability > 90%.

-• Please note: 10X single cell service is by appointment only; we must have advance notice (1-2 weeks preferred) due to the nature of these preparations since we will need to have someone on standby to receive the cells.
+• Please note: 10X single-cell service is by appointment only; we require advance notice due to the nature of these preparations, as we will need someone on standby to receive the cells.
 Please read 10x Genomics GSF Recommendations before you prepare/submit your samples to the GSF.

-• Please check these presentations if you are interested in this technology, sample preparation, and data analysis.
+Please check single-cell submission guidelines (DOC) to see if you are interested in this technology, sample preparation, and data analysis.

 If you are interested in working with the GSF for the single-cell experiment, please read Submission of Samples.